Washington State Auditor

-The State Auditor of Washington is an independently elected constitutional officer in the executive branch of the government of the U.S. state of Washington.
-Eleven individuals have held the office of State Auditor since statehood.
+The state auditor of Washington is an independently elected constitutional officer in the executive branch of the government of the U.S. state of Washington.
+Eleven individuals have held the office since statehood.
 The incumbent is Pat McCarthy, a Democrat and the first woman to occupy the office.

 Powers and duties

 Established in 1889, the office of State Auditor was designed by Washington's founders to assure that all public money received and disbursed by state and local governments is spent wisely and in the public interest.
-The State Auditor exercises this constitutional power, duty, and authority as "auditor of public accounts" by conducting financial, compliance, and performance audits of local governments and state agencies.
-The State Auditor also investigates allegations of waste, fraud or abuse of public funds, prescribes uniform accounting systems for Washington's counties, cities, towns, school districts, and other political subdivisions, supports local governments with advice and training on best practices in public administration, and enforces Washington's open meeting, public records, and whistleblower protection laws.
-The State Auditor is also fourth (behind the Lieutenant Governor, Secretary of State, and Treasurer, respectively) in the line of succession to the office of Governor of Washington.
+The state auditor exercises this constitutional power, duty, and authority as "auditor of public accounts" by conducting financial, single, accountability, cybersecurity, and performance audits of local governments and state agencies.
+In a similar vein, the state auditor investigates allegations of waste, fraud, or abuse of public funds.
+Altogether, 2,400 or so governmental entities and some $170 billion in public spending are subject to the state auditor's oversight.

+Other programs have been assigned to the state auditor by law.
+For example, the state auditor prescribes uniform systems of accounting and financial reporting consistent with the pronouncements of the Governmental Accounting Standards Board for each of Washington's myriad counties, cities, towns, school districts, and other political subdivisions.
+Likewise, the state auditor supports local governments with advice and training on best practices in public administration, assesses compliance with Washington's open meeting and public records laws, and administers a whistleblower protection program for state employees.
+Functional responsibilities aside, the state auditor is also fourth (behind the lieutenant governor, secretary of state, and treasurer, respectively) in the line of succession to the office of governor of Washington.

 History

-Territorial Auditors
+Territorial auditors

 In 1854, one year after Washington left the Oregon Territory and became a territory in its own right, the Washington Territorial Legislature established the position of Territorial Auditor.
 The territorial auditor was tasked with "maintaining records of all receipts and disbursements, a 'pre-audit' settlement of all claims and the issuance of warrants".
 In 1864, the Legislative Assembly tasked Territorial Auditor Urban E. Hicks with "...the duty...to report such plans as he may deem expedient for the support of the public credit; for lessening the public expenses; for using the public money to the best advantage and for promoting frugality and economy in regard to the fiscal affairs of the territory."